2019 Advocacy and Research

-- MonjeLab–DIPG research at Dr. Michelle Monje’s lab at Stanford University in California
+- MonjeLab–DIPG research at Dr. Michelle Monje’s lab at Stanford University in Palo Alto, CA

 NEWSFLASH!
-Encourage your representatives in the House to sign H.Res.69, the National DIPG Awareness Resolution designating MAY 17 as National DIPG Awareness Day!
+Encourage your representatives in Congress to support the National DIPG Awareness Resolution designating MAY 17 as National DIPG Awareness Day!
+How-to flyer

 Jack’s Angels relies solely on the generosity of family, friends, and donors to continue its operating costs as a business entity and execute its mission.
 We believe in the creative power of our scientists and allowing for that is paramount to any major scientific discovery.
 Science is a collaborative effort that engages the intuitive intelligence also that lies “outside the box.”
 Where developing drugs is very important, and their clinical trials, the study of nature–what she’s doing–and why, are equally important in the long-run.
 The missing link is determining causes and conditions.
 Massive data searches and analyses create jobs and cost money!–and create clues for research directions.